whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/08-vector-iteration/08-02-vector-iteration-assignment.md

 ## Assignment Overview

 Practice rapid visual iteration from two distinct starting designs. with at least one must using text.
-Create two completely different base designs refered to as A and B.
+Create two completely different base designs referred to as A and B.

 - Design A must incorporate text.
 It could be only type or a combination of text and shapes.
 - Design B may not use any text.
 It can only use shapes that can be representative or abstract or a combination.